simon-weber/nose-description-fixer-plugin-1/README.rst

-This is a simple Nose plugin that forces nosetests to print the full test name, rather than the docstring.
+This is a simple Nose plugin that forces nosetests to print the full test name in verbose mode, rather than just the docstring.

 For example, given the test file ``example.py``: